Sokkeldirektoratet

 Calibration and adjustment of measuring instruments

 (3) Meters shall be adjusted following calibration.
-Other measuring instruments shall be adjusted if calibration reveals significant instrumental biases.
+Other measuring instruments shall be adjusted if the calibration reveals significant instrumental biases.
 The adjustment shall take place in a manner ensuring the lowest possible measurement uncertainty in the working range.
 Adjustments shall be verified.
 Instrumental biases shall not be exploited for financial gain or other benefits.

 Section 65.